-In accordance with the Indiana Taxpayer Bill of Rights, the Indiana Department of Revenue will conduct an annual public hearing on Tuesday, June 13, 2008.
+In accordance with the Indiana Taxpayer Bill of Rights, the Indiana Department of Revenue will conduct an annual public hearing on Tuesday, June 2, 2009.
 Please come and share your ideas on how the Department can better administer Indiana tax laws.
-The hearing will be held from 9-11 a.m., in the Indiana Government Center South, Conference Center - Room 4, 402 W. Washington St., Indianapolis, Indiana.
+The hearing will be held from 9 to 10 a.m. in the Indiana Government Center South, Conference Center - Room 32, 402 W. Washington St., Indianapolis, Indiana.
 If you are unable to attend, please submit your concerns in writing to: Indiana Department of Revenue, Commissioner's Office, 100 N. Senate Ave., Indianapolis, IN 46204.

-INtax - free online program to manage your Indiana business tax account
+INtax: A free online program to manage your Indiana business tax account